At the Pentagon, overpriced fuel sparks allegations — and denials — of a slush fund

 “We’ve been complaining about this,” Ray Mabus, who served as Navy secretary for eight years during the Obama administration, said in an interview.
 “But if we do it too loudly, oh man, they come back on us really hard.”

-Officials with the Navy, who have been the most vocal in their opposition, said the pot of money derived from fuel sales is known as a “bishop’s fund,” an unofficial reserve account controlled by the office of the defense secretary.
+Officials with the Navy, who have been the most vocal in their opposition, said the pot of money derived from fuel sales is known as a bishop’s fund, an unofficial reserve account controlled by the office of the defense secretary.

 “Another word for it is ‘slush fund,’ ” said Mabus, who left office in January.